dxos/dxos/docs/docs/specs/v0.1/ephemeral-space.md

 import { useSpace } from '@dxos/client';

 const Component = () => {
-  // graph a known ephemeral space const space = useSpace('app');
+  // use a known ephemeral space const space = useSpace('app');

   // sense if a space is ephemeral